Easonyesheng/A2PM-MESA/README.md

 - Also, modify the path in `eval_ratios.py#L21` (`${exp_root_path}/res`, `exp_root_path` in shell scripts) and folder name in `eval_ratios.py#L24` (the folder where results are saved) to get the evaluation results.

 ## Expected Results of provided scripts

+***NOTE:*** The following expected results are achieved before GAM debug in version 200e33af8192308fff5ee1055280334b7aa3befd, so there may be slight differences if you run the code after this [commit](https://github.com/Easonyesheng/A2PM-MESA/tree/200e33af8192308fff5ee1055280334b7aa3befd).
+The `alpha_list` parameter should be modified accordingly.

 ### Expected Results of DKM
 - Take DKM as an example, the expected results are as follows: